-You can browse their API directory at https://www.api-search.io/, which provides lightning fast search of over a hundred APIs, in a variety of categories, with different authentication mechanisms.
+You can browse their API directory here this which provides a lightning-fast search of over a hundred APIs, in a variety of categories, with different authentication mechanisms.
 Providing a very attractive API catalog solution, that has a basic API behind it, providing simple, yet fairly granular access to a catalog of API resources.
 Adding another API discovery solution to the growing number of catalogs out there to help developers find the resources they need in their web and mobile applications.

-We’ve begun playing with Algolia to see what is possible when it comes to indexing the over 10K individual OpenAPI definitions we’ve aggregated as part of the Streamdata.io API Gallery.
-We’ve checked out the over 400 topic repositories, and over 300 entity repositories, we use to drive the distributed, forkable, and machine-readable API gallery.
-The next step is to index all the YAML APIs.json and OpenAPI files that make up the API catalog using Algolio, and see what we can do with their search API to make for a robust API search engine.
+We’ve begun playing with Algolia to see what is possible for indexing the over 10K individual OpenAPI definitions we’ve aggregated as part of the Streamdata.io API Gallery.
+We’ve checked out the over 400 topic repositories, and over 300 entity repositories, we used to drive the distributed, forkable and machine-readable API gallery.
+The next step is to index all the YAML APIs.json and OpenAPI files that make up the API catalog using Algolio and see what we can do with their search API to make for a robust API search engine.

 We will be playing around with several ways to search our API Gallery, but it makes sense to use another API provider as the search mechanism for our API catalog.
 The trick will be making sure we can enable search beyond just keywords, and allow for filtering by a verb, streaming APIs, and the ranking system we use to high grade our APIs.
 Our biggest challenge to date has been spanning the distributed nature of the gallery and working with YAML files that are spread across many different repositories.
 Keeping the gallery decoupled by topic and entity, but accessible via a single search index so that developers can find exactly the API they are looking for across a fast-growing catalog of resources.